vtlanglois/Ardu/README.md

 ![Arduino Controller Button](controller_button.jpg)

 The buttons were inspired by morse code telegraph machines.
-When the user pressed down on the button section's circular LEGO piece, the cyclinder piece below presses the tactile button.
+When the user pressed down on the button section's circular LEGO piece, the cylinder piece below presses the tactile button.
 The hinge section forces the button section to go back up.

 Each button has a unique top, allowing children to differentiate between them by touch alone.
 The distinctive design elements help children easily identify the buttons and enhance their overall experience while using the controller.